-Unlike most of the national parks in the magical Kenya, Meru National Park features as one of the most spectacular safari destinations that reward visitors with true wilderness experiences of lifetime.
+Unlike most of the national parks in magical Kenya, Meru National Park features one of the most spectacular safari destinations that reward visitors with true wilderness experiences of a lifetime.
 This protected is undeniably the remotest and rugged and interestingly, the least crowded offering visitors with untapped diversity of attractions.
-Meru National Park is located on the Equator and bisected by 13 most remarkable Rivers and numerous mountain fed streams that rank this protected among the very few most incredible tourist sites that shouldn’t miss out in your bucket list.
+Meru National Park is located on the Equator and is bisected by 13 most remarkable Rivers and numerous mountain-fed streams that rank this protected among the very few most incredible tourist sites that shouldn’t miss out on your bucket list.

-Meru National Park was established in 1968 and it features diversity of habitats and wildlife species and this makes it a natural wonder of its own for you to explore and discover while on safari in Africa.
-The prominent wildlife species for visitors to catch a glimpse at this park include leopards, cheetah, elephants, zebras, lion, buffaloes, leopards, hippos, lesser kudu, Oryx, gerenuk, hartebeests, gazelle, rhino, giraffe and many more.
-Meru National Park also refuges reptiles especially the cobra, python and puff adder.
-Meanwhile its Rivers feature several hippos, crocodiles and many more water species.
-About 300 bird species thrive within the park and the notable ones include the pel’s fishing owl, Kingfishers, rollers, bee eaters, starlings and weavers, the unique palm nut vulture, sunbirds peter’s fin foot, red necked falcon, Heuglins courser, hornbills, secretary birds, eagles, brown backed woodpecker and many more.
+Meru National Park was established in 1968 and it features a diversity of habitats and wildlife species this makes it a natural wonder of its own for you to explore and discover while on safari in Africa.
+The prominent wildlife species for visitors to catch a glimpse at this park include leopards, cheetah, elephants, zebras, lions, buffaloes, leopards, hippos, lesser kudu, Oryx, gerenuk, hartebeests, gazelle, rhino, giraffe, and many more.
+Meru National Park also refuges reptiles, especially the cobra, python, and puff adder.
+Meanwhile, its Rivers feature several hippos, crocodiles, and many more water species.
+About 300 bird species thrive within the park and the notable ones include the pel’s fishing owl, Kingfishers, rollers, bee-eaters, starlings and weavers, the unique palm nut vulture, sunbirds peter’s fin foot, red-necked falcon, Heuglins courser, hornbills, secretary birds, eagles, brown-backed woodpecker and many more.

 Getting to Meru National Park